 - a) obtain groundwater levels from bores used for allocation assessments (listed in Schedule 1) on a monthly basis.
 If a bore used for allocation assessments becomes defective an alternative bore may be monitored and the defective bore should be decommissioned.
-The alternative bore will be selected by consensus between DELWP and GMW. - b) Ensure that water level monitoring is carried out at appropriate locations throughout the Katunga WSPA to:
+The alternative bore will be selected by consensus between DELWP and GMW. - b) undertake water level monitoring at appropriate locations throughout the Katunga WSPA to:

-- i. assess annual and long-term impact on water levels from groundwater pumping; - ii. monitor regional and local seasonal drawdown; and - iii. monitor the impacts of groundwater pumping generally across the Katunga WSPA and in areas of high intensity groundwater pumping.
+- (i) assess annual and long-term impact on water levels from groundwater pumping; - (ii) monitor regional and local seasonal drawdown; and - (iii) monitor the impacts of groundwater pumping generally across the Katunga WSPA and in areas of high intensity groundwater pumping.

-5.2 DELWP must ensure that:
+5.2 DELWP will manage the State observation bore network so that:

-- a) continuous regional baseline monitoring is maintained to provide sufficient information to identify changes in groundwater resource availability and condition: - b) State observation bores are properly maintained; and - c) data collected from the bores is entered into the groundwater management system, within 30 days after it has been collected.
+- a) continuous regional baseline monitoring is maintained to provide sufficient information to identify changes in groundwater resource availability and condition; - b) State observation bores are properly maintained; and - c) data collected from the bores is entered into the groundwater database, within 30 days after it has been collected.